Venus

 June 2024

 A big month for me.
 A show I directed and a solo show I perform in are happening at the same time at two different Shakespeare festivals.
-Photo by Phillip Hamer, bottom of the one I directed, As You Like It at St. Louis Shakespeare Festival, Pictured are Beth Bombara, Riley Carter Adams, Bianca Sanborn and the wonderful Wali Jamal Abdullah as Jacques.
+Photo by Phillip Hamer, bottom of the one I directed, As You Like It at St. Louis Shakespeare Festival, Pictured are Beth Bombara, Riley Carter Adams, Bianca Sanborn and Wali Jamal Abdullah as Jacques.

 Performing in Elyzabeth Gregory Wilder's solo play, Zelda in the Backyard at Alabama Shakespeare Festival was an absolute delight.